jyotint/penmgmt/README.md

 ## Important Quotes

 > Clean Architecture -
-> The architecture should be independent of framwworks.
+> The architecture should be independent of frameworks.
 >
 > Simplicity is the ultimate sophistication - Leonardo Da Vinci